ANOTHER MUSICAL MUSING, 10 May 2025 –“Mothers’ Day Tunes From Those Sweet Old Days”

 But, I digress . . .

 And of course, there are a lot of vintage cards that could easily fall into the “funny valentine” category.
-Sadly, there are way too many that, in my humble opinion, may be a tad to prurient for the eyes of many of my gentle readers.
+Sadly, there are way too many that, in my humble opinion, may be a tad to prurient for the eyes of many of you gentle readers.
 But just for fun let me focus on a few that fall into the more benign genre of “What Were They Thinking?

 Whew!